 Step 14.
 Perform Final Certify Step

 The MAG Information page displays.
 When all updates are complete, click Certify under Actions on the left-side menu or the *** Complete Profile Certification Now *** link.
-It is very important to complete this step or the recertification process remains open.
+It is very important to complete this step, or the recertification process remains open.